marcelmaatkamp/docker-influxdb-grafana-telegraf-rabbitmq/README.md

 Start Influxdb Grafana Telegraf and RabbitMQ in Docker

 Starts graphing messages sent to amq.topic with routing key 'sensor/+/#' which can be changed in conf/telegraf/telegraf.conf.
 Data is stored in InfluxDB in the database 'telegraf' and table 'mqtt_consumer'.

-An example query to display the measurements in a Dashboard in Grafana looks like this:
+An example query to display the measurements in a Grafana Dashboard looks like this:

 ```
 SELECT "payload_value" FROM "mqtt_consumer" WHERE "topic" = 'sensor/0022/1' AND $timeFilter